laniakea826-lab/VASP/README.md

 # PROCAR parser
 Manufacture output files from VASP calculation; band structure.

-Saves PROCAR data into `.npz` format.
+Saves PROCAR data into `.npz` (binary) format.
+It is easily imported and plotted, with about 5% of the original PROCAR size.
+*NOTE.
+Unreadable for human!*

 Below are the descriptions of the variables saved in the output file.

 ---